naev/naev/docs/manual/sec/intro.md

 # Introduction

 Welcome to the Naev development manual!
 This manual is meant to cover all aspects of Naev development.
 It is currently a work in progress.
+The source code for the manual can be found on the [naev github](https://github.com/naev/naev/tree/main/docs/manual) with pull requests and issues being welcome.

 While this document does cover the Naev engine in general, many sections refer to customs and properties specific to the **Sea of Darkness** default Naev universe.
 These are marked with \naev.